Customer Churn Prediction

 Example - Model Performance Degradation due to Data Integrity Issues

-When we check the monitoring dashboard, we notice a drop in the predicted churn value and a rise in the predicted churn drift value.
+When we check out our model's default dashboard, we notice a drop in the predicted churn value and a rise in the predicted churn drift value.
 Our next step is to check if this has resulted in a drop in performance.

-There could be a number of reasons for drop in performance, some of them are-
+There could be a number of reasons for drop in performance:

 1. Cases of extreme events (Outliers)